Non-Medical Prescribing National Update

 Measuring service improvements: long term impact on finance, staff and patient experience

-Helen Roe, Consultant Cancer Nurse and Acute Oncology Service Lead, North Cumbria University Hospitals NHS Trust
+Helen Roe, Consultant Cancer Nurse, North Cumbria University Hospitals NHS Trust

 |3.20||Case study: How to increase service efficiency through effective NMP |